Samir-K9/Azure-Sentinel-XDR-Labs/mini-project-03/README.md

 ---

+## Key Takeaways

+- Enabling the Microsoft Intune connection in Defender for Endpoint is essential for unified endpoint security because without it, the two tools cannot share device information or enforce policies together.
+- The onboarding package is what connects an endpoint to Defender for Endpoint and once run, the device immediately begins sending telemetry to the Defender portal.
+- ASR rules are a powerful way to block known attack techniques at the endpoint level before they can execute, reducing reliance on detection after the fact.
+- Excluding a drive from Windows Security before installing Atomic Red Team highlights how attackers use exclusions to bypass antivirus.
+- Atomic Red Team allows SOC analysts to safely simulate MITRE ATT&CK techniques and validate whether detections are working as expected.
+- T1547.001 triggered alerts in Defender for Endpoint, confirming that persistence techniques are being actively monitored on the onboarded endpoint.

+---
 ## Findings & Incident Report

 After running Atomic Red Team simulations, I investigated one of the alerts generated in the Defender portal, following a standard SOC analyst investigation workflow from alert triage to documented findings.

 [📄 View Incident Report](INCIDENT-REPORT.md)

+## What's Next

+**Mini Project 04** — Identity protection and Conditional Access policy configuration using Microsoft Entra ID.

+---

+*Part of the [Azure-Sentinel-XDR-Labs](../README.md) project series.*